johnsonhk88/Web-Scraping-by-LLM-And-AI-Agent/README.md

 7. FrontEnd UI
 - first version will be used Streamlit for Frontend UI
-- later versions will be Full stack with Backend Restful API
+- later versions will be Full stack with Backend Restful API (such as FastAPI + Re)